 Specific exercises (all of which are carried out while lying down) will cause further growth in the musculo-skeletal system that will balance the scoliosis.
 The main purpose of mobilisation is to re-align the spinal column joints as much as possible and to decompress the nerve roots and soft tissues.

 Scoliosis becomes worse when changing position, as stresses and strains are altered, so the tendency for people with scoliosis is to lie down for relief (body pressure on the spine is 25% of the weight when lying down on the back with knees bent).

 The body pressure changes depending on the posture: sitting can produce an average pressure of 80/100 kg on the lumbar spine; standing 100-120kg; while sitting and bending forward for writing can produce 140kg.

 The spine is obviously weaker with scoliosis, and the balance of spinal fluids can change considerably (causing homeostatic osmosis in the cerebrospinal fluid).
 This results in general fatigue, depression, exhaustion, stress, headaches, irritability and organ dysfunctions.

-Mobilisation is essential to open the articulations (joints) of the spine and to restore their passive mobility (movements of the joints themselves).
-A regular program of active muscular exercises can be then be set for the patient when the passive mobility of the joints have been restored as much as possible.
+Mobilisation is an essential treatment for scoliosis, as this can help to open the articulations (joints) of the spine and to restore their passive mobility (movements of the joints themselves).
+A regular program of active muscular exercises can then be set for the patient when the passive mobility of the joints have been restored as much as possible.

-Surgery for this condition always produces scar tissue which becomes semi-necrotised.
-Every single muscle consists of strips of tissue material (except the heart which contains smooth muscle tissue) and every surgical incision produces local devascularisation or de-oxygenation which leads among other things to muscle spasms.
+Additionally, because every single muscle consists of strips of tissue material (except the heart which contains smooth muscle tissue) and every surgical incision produces local devascularisation or de-oxygenation, it can lead among other things to muscle spasms.